 One of Sacramento’s best running events is just around the corner!
 Run To Feed The Hungry on Thanksgiving morning is an amazing way to support the Sacramento community and get a few miles in before your Thanksgiving feast!
 Although supporting a good cause might be on everyone’s to do list this holiday season, some might avoid running to do so… So here’s your running pep talk for the day!

 Out of everything we do at Kaia, including the hardest or most awkward of exercises, I get the most heavy sighs and rolling of the eyes when I say the word “RUN.”
-I think a lot of Kaia gals would rather do an entire hour of squat thrusts, pull-ups and push-ups than to go running.
+I think many Kaia gals would rather do an entire hour of burpees, pull-ups and push-ups than to go for a run.